Tetranyble/insight-bot/README.md

 ## Contributing

-Thank you for considering contributing to the Ugbanawaji Play Ground!
-The contribution guide can be found in the [Ugbanawaji Documentation](https://ugbanawaji.com/docs/contributions).
+Thank you for considering contributing to this project!
+The contribution guide can be found in the [Insight Documentation](http://insight-bot.test/docs/contributions).

 ## Code of Conduct

-Please review and abide by the [Code of Conduct](https://ugbanawaji.com/api/contributions#code-of-conduct).
+Please review and abide by the [Code of Conduct](http://insight-bot.test/api/contributions#code-of-conduct).

 ## Security Vulnerabilities

-If you discover a security vulnerability within Ugbanawaji, please send an e-mail to Leonard Ekenekiso via [l.ekenekiso@ugbanawaji.com](l.ekenekiso@ugbanawaji.com).
+If you discover a security vulnerability within Insight, please send an e-mail to Leonard Ekenekiso via [senenerst@gmail.com](senenerst@gmail.com).
 All security vulnerabilities will be promptly addressed.

 ## License